No strings attached.

 Pictured above is the original 2007 Old Crown Brass Band.

 The band has received numerous honors including first place in the open section of the 2014 and 2015 North American Brass Band Association Championships.
 The Band moved up into the third section of the 2016 Championships and received third place honors.
-The band repeated the third place honors in 2017.
+The band repeated the third place honors in 2017 and in 2018.
+In 2019, the band won first place in the third section.
 The Old Crown Brass Band was a featured ensemble at the 2010 and 2018 Indiana Music Educators Conference.
-OCBB has acted as host band for the 2015, 2016, 2017 and 2018 North American Brass Band Association Championships.
+The Old Crown Brass Band has served as host band for the North American Brass Band Association Championships since 2015.

 Old Crown Brass Band has welcomed guest soloists: trumpeter Tim Zimmerman, trumpeter Rex Richardson, trombonist Adam Johnson and the Synergy Brass Quintet.
 In 2015 the band also enjoyed sharing a program during a joint concert with the award-winning Stavanger Brass Band from Norway.